“An charming small hotel at the heart of Morocco’s funkiest coastal town - stunning roof-terrace views”

 - Safe box

-Breakfast is served by lovely, smiley staff on the sunny roof terrace (or in the dining room or inner courtyard); working our way through fresh orange juice, croissants, yoghurt and plates of honey, jam and fig preserves was a lovely start to the day.
+Breakfast is served by lovely, smiley staff on the sunny roof terrace (or in the dining room or inner courtyard); working our way through fresh orange juice, croissants, yoghurt, chocolate cake, pancakes and plates of honey, jam and fig preserves was a lovely start to the day.
 The coffee is strong, Italian and very good, or there’s proper mint tea.

 As far as eating out was concerned, we were pointed in the direction of Elizir for Moroccan-Mediterranean food amid quirky interiors and Chez Sam for the best fresh seafood in town, there's also Caravane Café if you fancy authentic local dishes with a side of live music.
 If nothing else, an impromptu lunch at one of the fish stalls on the harbourside is a must, as long as you choose your stall with care; a few coins will buy you a plate of seafood delivered by the boats that day, simply barbecued and eaten at communal tables.